 As mentioned above, an unhurried pace, a discerning eye, a number of good field guides, and a huge dose of self-doubt are necessary for identifying plants.
 If you want to identify the exact species, you will need to use botanical keys developed over the centuries by devoted botanists who gave thousands of hours of their time to distinguishing one species from another.

 Most of us enjoy the beauty of flowers; few of us have the interest or patience necessary for keying.
 If you would like to try your brain at it, here are some detailed suggestions.
 (Also see Plant Names, especially the section on scientific names.)

 First and foremost, don't expect to move easily through the keys and quickly identify a plant.
 As is true of most worthy endeavors, there is much to learn and many wrong turns along the way -- and great rewards.

 Not all keys are created equal.
 Some botanical keys are easier to follow than others, so when you get stuck in one book, turn to another for assistance.
 Use a glossary.
-In the Four Corners states we are fortunate in having a number of botanical keys to examine.
+In the Four Corners states we are fortunate to have a number of botanical keys to examine.
 We can see that there are not only differences in the ease of using keys in various books, but also that there are differences in the accuracy of the descriptions of the plants.
-Botanists who write keys have as their goal giving us, in the most succinct manner, morphological characteristics that separate one plant from another.
 Some botanists are much better at this than others.
 Writing the keys requires the utmost attentions to detail and the ability to state the details in the most precise language.

 There are many kinds of botanical books.
-In the following discussion, which elaborates on some of the subjects discussed above, we are concerned, not with the wildflower books that have color photographs and are almost always arranged by flower color.
+In the following discussion, which elaborates on some of the subjects discussed above, we will not be concerned with coffee table wildflower books that have several dozen color photographs with brief descriptions of plants arranged by flower color.
 These can be very good books to introduce us to the beauty of plants and get us interested in knowing more precise details.
-But below we will be discussing the complexities of two kinds of detailed botanical texts that allow you to precisely identify a species:
+But below we will be discussing the complexities of two other kinds of detailed botanical texts that allow you to precisely identify a species: